 Our commercial success depends in part on our avoiding infringement of the patents and proprietary rights of third parties, for example, the intellectual property rights of competitors.
 Our research, development and commercialization activities may be subject to claims that we infringe or otherwise violate patents owned or controlled by third parties.
 Numerous U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the fields in which we are developing our product candidates.
 As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that our activities related to our product candidates may give rise to claims of infringement of the patent rights of others.
 We cannot assure you that our product candidates will not infringe existing or future patents.
 We may not be aware of patents that have already issued that a third party might assert are infringed by our product candidates.
-It is also possible that patents of which we are not aware of any issued patents that we believe would prevent us from marketing our product candidates, if approved.
+It is also possible that patents of which we are aware, but which we do not believe are relevant to our product candidates, could nevertheless be found to be infringed by our product candidates.
+Nevertheless, we are not aware of any issued patents that we believe would prevent us from marketing our product candidates, if approved.
 There may also be patent applications that have been filed but not published that, when issued as patents, could be asserted against us.